rmoff/rmoff-blog/content/post/streaming-geopoint-data-from-kafka-to-elasticsearch.md

     "status": 400
     }

 So Elasticsearch is sensitive to the _case_ of the `lat`, `lon` columns.
-The fix (https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-point.html[per the examples here]) is to force the column names to lower case, or concatenate the lat/long into a single string):
+The fix [per the examples here](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-point.html) is to force the column names to lower case, or concatenate the lat/long into a single string:

     curl -XPOST "http://elasticsearch:9200/atm_possible_fraud/kafkaconnect" -H 'Content-Type: application/json' -d' {"ACCOUNT_ID":"a898",